brioche-dev/brioche.dev/src/content/docs/docs/how-it-works/sandboxing.md

 ## Platform details

-Sandboxing is a higher-level concept, and how it's implemented varies between platforms.
+Even with sandboxing, what the system looks like to a sandboxed process will look pretty different depending on which platform it runs on.

 ### Linux

-On Linux, processes are sandboxed using [Linux namespaces](https://man7.org/linux/man-pages/man7/namespaces.7.html) to isolate or control different parts of the environment when the process runs.
-This is the same feature used by Docker and Podman (and other projects) to implement containers on Linux.
+On Linux, processes are sandboxed using [Linux namespaces](https://man7.org/linux/man-pages/man7/namespaces.7.html) by default to isolate or control different parts of the environment when the process runs.
+For more details, see the section on configuring the [`linux_namespace` backend](/docs/configuration#linux_namespace).

-On Linux, the sandbox will include executables at `/bin/sh` and `/usr/bin/env`. **You shouldn't rely on these paths for your process recipes where possible!**
+On Linux, the sandbox will include executables at `/bin/sh` and `/usr/bin/env`.
+However, **it's best practice _not_ to rely on these paths where possible!** This is because there are no guarantees about what features are exactly offered by these binaries, or even which program is used for implementing them under the hood.
+For example, `/bin/sh` could eventually be changed to Bash, Dash, Zsh, Busybox's shell, or some other shell.
+For consistency, it's better to use a specific shell explicitly.

 ```ts
 // Wrong